DuyNguyen1879/docker-lab-tutorial/content/administration.md

 Please, remember this is only an example: dealing with a real Certificate Authority will be slightly different.

 ### Create Certification Authority certificate and key
-The CA Server is not required in this tutorial since we are using a self generated Certificated Authority.
+The Certification Authority entity is not required in this tutorial since we are using a self generated Certification Authority.
 Create a **CA** key file ``ca-key.pem`` with an encrypted passphrase

     openssl genrsa -aes256 -out ca-key.pem 4096

-This is the key used to sign client and server certificates against the Certification Authority.
+This is the key used in the process to sign client and server certificates against the Certification Authority.
 It is NOT the private key used in the client/server communication.
 We'll create these keys later.
 To inspect the just created key, use the ``openssl rsa -in ca-key.pem -text`` command.
 If you are interested in to extract the public part from this key, use the command ``openssl rsa -in ca-key.pem -pubout``.

 Now create the CA certificate ``ca.pem`` file using the key above